johnreiley/city_builder/ProjectCaptureDoc.md

 ---

 #### General Requirements
-This tool will convert a CSV file into a JSON file using a CLI (command line interface) that takes the CSV file as a parameter and save the JSON file next to the file that was converted.
+- This tool will convert a CSV file into a JSON file using a global CLI (command line interface)
+- Takes the CSV file as a parameter and save the JSON file next to the file that was converted.
 <!-- This tool shall help Brother John Doe and his students...TODO -->
 <!-- TODO: -->